We are not all called to foster or adopt but we are all called to care.

 A WEPC foster family has an Amazon Wish list that would help them with the 2 young girls that they are fostering.
 If ordered through Amazon, items will ship directly to their home.

-Father to the Fatherless & Lunch
+Father to the Fatherless & Lunch (October 2025)

 Rick and Chris McMahon, along with their son Hayden, shared their adoption journey.
 In honor of National Adoption Month, we also spent time praying for the 1,500+ children waiting in VA foster care for a permanent, loving family, followed by a Q&A session.
 For more info or to be added to the Wrap Around Group Email list, contact: Ali Fogarty

-Learn About Foster Care
+Learn About Foster Care: Foster Care 101

 Foster parents in Virginia can be: